Burana Tower is the remains of the ancient civilization of Kyrgyzstan. Legend of construction

 Surrounding area

-Attraction photo: Burana Tower
+Photo attraction: Burana Tower

 But this was the only correct option, not to spend the night in the courtyards of the capital.

-Burana tower(it is also called Buranin minaret) - built in the X-XI centuries. and is located among the ruins Buranino settlement, 12 km from the city Tokmok v Kyrgyzstan, On the left coast Chu river...
-According to historians, the settlement is all that remains of Balasangun city- the ancient capital dynasty of Karakhanids("Black khans")
+Burana Tower(it is also called Buraninsky minaret) - built in the X-XI centuries. and is located among the ruins Buraninskogo settlement, 12 km from the city Tokmak V Kyrgyzstan, On the left coast Chu River.
+According to historians, the fort is all that remains of Balasangun cityancient capital Karakhanid dynasty(“black khans”)

-Burana tower and its legend.
+Burana Tower and its legend.

 Then he handed us the key to the grate so that we could climb the tower.
 Leaving our backpacks in the house, we rushed headlong to the rickety monument.